 by Sue Lau | Palatable Pastime

 Italian Bruschetta is my recipe of the day.
 It is one of the simplest and most delicious appetizers you can prepare in just minutes.
+And with garden tomatoes coming in, these are a perfect addition to your menu.

 The trick to this is keeping the tomato mixture as free of liquid as possible.
 It might be pretty retro at this point, but it does use up day old bread quite nicely.